nim65s/osg-dae/README.md

 It can be used to compile only the DAE plugin and link it to the OpenSceneGraph version on the repository.

-This package requires OpenSceneGraph 3.2.0 and is probably only for UNIX systems.
+This package has been tested with OpenSceneGraph 3.2.0 and 3.2.1 and is probably only for UNIX systems.

 Please refers to the official [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph) project for more information.